 Optional service valves can be fitted at point 'S'.
 This will enable faster and easier removal of the heater without introducing air into the system.

 Pipework: All pipework should be in 22mm.
 15mm should only be used on the return from the matrix heaters, radiators and/or towel rail.

-Installation of the Air Intake and Exhaust
+Air Intake and Exhaust Installation